tampert/fe-developer-test/todo-vue3/README.md

 ### Feedback

-There is a lot of room for interpretation.
+There is a lot of room for interpretation with the given wireframe.
+I have a lot of questions about this wireframe.
 I think it is important for a developer to stay within the scope of the assignment.
-Since there is so much room for interpretation.
-I have a lot of questions about this wireframe. f.e.
+Some of the questions popped up.

 - Should I build in routes?
 F.e.
 If you click on a post
 - What happens if I toggle the checkbox for a certain user?
 I made it readonly